chriswilder3/nestfix/examples/packet-operations/README.md

 `h2` via two routers `r1` and `r2`.
 20 ping packets are sent from `h1` to
 `h2`, and the success/failure of these packets is reported.
 It is similar to `ah-point-to-point-3.py` in `examples/address-helpers`.
-This program shows how to add an loss probability according to  the  Gilbert-Elliot  loss  model or  its  special  cases (Gilbert,  Simple  Gilbert and  Bernoulli) to the packets outgoing from the chosen network interface.
+This program shows how to add a loss probability according to  the  Gilbert-Elliot  loss  model or  its  special  cases (Gilbert,  Simple  Gilbert and  Bernoulli) to the packets outgoing from the chosen network interface.